Evolutionary dynamics in repeated optional games

 \section{Introduction}

-Humans routinely face social dilemmas where mutual cooperation is most beneficial for the group yet each group member profits more by unilateral defecting~\cite{Dawes1980}.
-Without additional mechanisms, natural selection generally favors defection instead of cooperation~\cite{Hardin1968, Sigmund2010book}, which contrasts with the reality that cooperation is ubiquitous.
-This renders a fundamental question about how cooperation evolves in such social dilemmas~\cite{Axelrod1981,axelrod1984book, Nowak2006}.
-Previous studies have shown that if the same group of individuals interact repeatedly (i.e., for multiple rounds), a powerful mechanism that supports the evolution of cooperation is direct reciprocity~\cite{Trivers1971}.
-To mathematically describe the logic of direct reciprocity, the framework of repeated games is often employed~\cite{Friedman1973, Boyd1987,van2012direct, Stewart2014, Stewart2016, Wu2018aspiration,Barfuss2020}.
-In repeated games, it is found that mutual cooperation can be established by conditional cooperative strategies~\cite{Friedman1973,Axelrod1981,stewart2013extortion,akin2016iterated,Reiter2018a,Donahue2020,Park2022}, such as tit-for-tat ($TFT$)~\cite{axelrod1984book, Nowak1992}, win-stay-lose-shift ($WSLS$)~\cite{Nowak1993,Imhof2007}, and all-or-none ($AoN$)~\cite{Pinheiro2014, Hilbe2017}.
+Humans routinely face social dilemmas where mutual cooperation is most beneficial for the group yet each group member profits more by defecting~\cite{Dawes1980}.
+Classical metaphors to describe such social dilemmas include the prisoner's dilemma and the public goods game (PGG)~\cite{Groves1977, Ostrom1990, Perc2013}.
+Without additional mechanisms, natural selection generally favors defection in such games, which contrasts with the reality that cooperation is ubiquitous~\cite{Nowak2006, Sigmund2010book}.
+This raises a fundamental question about how cooperation evolves~\cite{Axelrod1981,axelrod1984book}.
+Based on repeated interactions, one mechanism that is shown to support the evolution of cooperation is direct reciprocity~\cite{Trivers1971, Axelrod1981}, under which individuals cooperate conditionally on past interactions.
+Mathematically, the logic of direct reciprocity can be conveniently described by the framework of repeated games.
+Indeed, employing this framework, previous work has addressed important questions such as which strategies support cooperation and under what conditions, cooperation evolves~\cite{Friedman1973, Boyd1987,van2012direct, akccay2018collapse, Park2022, Wu2018aspiration,Donahue2020a,Reiter2018a,Chen2022geometry,tan2021payoff}.